Jhuzef/landoftherair/README.md

 Portforward the deployment to localhost:

-`kubectl port-forward service/application 3303:3303 && kubectl port-forward service/application 4567:4567 &`
+`kubectl port-forward service/application 3303:3303 &`
+`kubectl port-forward service/application 4567:4567 &`

 Access the the running game by visiting `http://localhost:4567/?username=$STRING`